Here are the prompts for this week. Regardless of which prompt you choose, use the tag “Mental Health Treatment.”

 Many people consider intelligence to be largely determined by genetics, but there is substantial evidence that the environment and social processes play a large role as well.
 Since schools are a place where children try to determine how smart they really are, it is important for educators to understand the impacts of their subtle or not-so-subtle interactions with students.
 In your blog post, reflect on your interactions with educators throughout your school career, and discuss what changes to the school system could improve students’ performance in the classroom.

 In 1998, the Governor of Georgia, Zell Miller, proposed spending $105,000 of the state’s budget to distribute a cassette or CD of classical music to the parents of each new child born in Georgia (see the NY Times article).
 Governor Miller was a staunch believer in the Mozart effect, a theory that listening to Mozart can increase intelligence.
-The Mozart effect is highly controversial and has spurred numerous research studies, but was based on one study published in 1993.
-Read the original journal article by Rauscher, Shaw, & Ky and discuss whether or not the original evidence supports Governor Miller’s decision.
+Discuss whether or not you think Governor Miller’s decision was a good one.

 Stress permeates American society, and college is a very stressful environment for everyone involved.
 Stress management is a critical component of academic success in college.
 Describe your current stress management strategies, assess how well they work, and discuss what other stress management activities you could realistically incorporate into your routine to help you deal with stress more effectively.